 Scholarship Offered Since: 1980

-- You must not be more than 50 years of age at the date of your application.
+- You must be at least 25 and not more than 50 years of age at the date of your application.

 - You must have at least three (3) years’ relevant post graduate work experience.
 This work experience must be in a role relevant to your proposed field of study and to your employment organisation type (e.g. public sector applicants should demonstrate public sector work experience, and so on).
 Preference will be given to candidates with greater periods of experience.